TRANSFORMING BASE SUBSTANCES INTO GOLD

 Introduction

-What does a cooling water treatment system typically control/measure?
+What does a cooling water treatment system typically control/measure/treat?

-A cooling water treatment system consists of technologies necessary to regulate the level/extent of:
+A cooling water treatment system, whether open or closed, consists of technologies necessary to regulate the level/extent of:

 1. alkalinity and hardness: control the potential of calcium carbonate scale.
 Scale on the heat exchanger of a cooling tower can significantly reduce the efficiency of heat exchange.